If you were to pick a quote that describes me well, here it is …

 I’ve written since I could hold a pencil.
 As a child, I ruthlessly plagiarized my favorite horse stories.
 (Since then, my work has improved in quality and originality.)

 Bead of Sand, my debut novel, came out in 2013, a modern-day story about a Civil War reenactor and a museum employee.
-Then I turned to an earlier manuscript, sorted out its fuzzy premise, and finally turned out The Sturgeon’s Dance (2018).
+Then I returned to an earlier manuscript, sorted out its fuzzy premise, and finally turned out The Sturgeon’s Dance (2018).
 In this emotionally turbulent tale, two characters psychically linked since birth never meet until they are in their thirties, when one is hired as a consultant in the other’s office.

 Other writing, some of it published, includes poems, ballads, short stories, profiles, magazine articles, blog posts, an illustrated children’s book, and a hiking guide.
-Someday I will renew research for an historical novel about cadet life in the US Naval Academy during the Civil War.
+Someday I will resume research for an historical novel about cadet life in the US Naval Academy during the Civil War.

 My professional and scholarly writing portfolio is packed with reports, essays, tour guide scripts, and research articles.
 Editing credits under my belt include four novels, a book of poetry, newsletters, and magazine articles.
 I’ve developed and designed copy for websites and for marketing materials, including advertisements and brochures.

 I’ve drawn since I could hold a pencil, too.
 Although horses dominated my work, any animal was fair game.
 I wrote a children’s book (as yet unpublished) about kiwi birds and illustrated it with 4-color hand-cut block prints.
 And once upon a time, I illustrated a cookbook by an Alaskan Malamute club in Maine, with dogs wearing chef’s hats, mixing batter, and juggling eggs (badly).
+Sadly, I’ve never had a copy of the book and can’t find it on the internet.

 My concept of visual arts expanded to include maps, which led into professional drafting, first by hand and then by computer.
 Hand drafting prompted my living history portrayal of a Civil War topographical engineer.
 A map I produced for a friend’s novel about WWII aviation was published in his book in 2010.